ska-sa/spead2/doc/py-recv.rst

       treatment.
 Such heaps can then be detected with :meth:`~spead2.recv.Heap.is_end_of_stream`.

+   .. py:attribute:: allow_unsized_heaps

+      By default, spead2 caters for heaps without a `HEAP_LEN` item, and will dynamically extend the memory allocation as data arrives.
+However, this can be expensive, and ideally senders should include this item.
+Setting this attribute to ``False`` will cause packets without this item to be rejected.

 Asynchronous receive
 ^^^^^^^^^^^^^^^^^^^^
 Asynchronous I/O is supported through Python 3's :py:mod:`asyncio` module, as